browshanravan/README_genie/README.md

 # README_genie

-This project is under active development 🚧 🏗️ 🔧 🛠️ 🏴‍☠️ ⏳

 ## About this project
 The aim of this project is for the user to be able to upload their Git repository and recieve a markdown `README.md` file.